Welcome Reception (Atrium)

 Gina Rubel | President and CEO, Furia Rubel Communications

 Gather in the Atrium before heading out to Choose Your Own Experience, Savannah edition!
-Heavy appetizers will be served.
+Light snacks and drinks will be served.

 Choose Your Own Experience